 Cryptoworms are very dangerous as they encrypt data on the target’s computer.
 They’re mostly used to demand ransom in exchange for a decryption key.

 Usually, internet worms are malware targeting popular websites with no or poor security systems.
-They initiate attacks by infecting websites and gradually infect devices accessing such sites.
+They initiate attacks by infecting websites and gradually infecting devices accessing such sites.

 Instant Messaging Worms